In Christian love to serve and seek justice in the community.

 To encourage self-resolution as the first option when issues arise between tenants and landlords, and to advocate for improved standards for rental housing.

 Anglican Care began as the Social Service Council of the Diocese of Christchurch, enacted in 1952.
 The Act brought together a number of older organisations in the Diocese which pursued charitable purposes, including such bodies as St Anne's Guild Society and the Anglican Society of the Friends of the Aged.
 The objects of the Council are to "organise, promote, perform, evaluate and monitor all forms of Christian social service undertaken by the Agency within the Diocese."
-The Council currently accomplishes these objects through several divisions, including the City Mission, the Anglican Living Aged Care, and Anglican Care South Canterbury.
+The Council currently accomplishes these objects through several divisions, including the City Mission, the Anglican Care Community Development, and Anglican Care South Canterbury.
 The Bishop of Christchurch serves as the Warden for the Council, and the Trust Board includes members elected by Synod and by the members of the Council at general meetings.
 Trust Board members are required to be members of the Anglican Church.

 Anglican Care South Canterbury is funded by donations from caring individuals like you.